froelich/sf-relate/README.md

 ### Extra Dependencies
 - [PLINK 2, build 2023.11.23](https://www.cog-genomics.org/plink/2.0/) is required for manipulating the 1000 Genome data.
-- [Pgelib v0.9.1](https://pypi.org/project/Pgenlib/) is required for reading the PLINK2 `.pgen` files.
+- [Pgenlib v0.9.1](https://pypi.org/project/Pgenlib/) is required for reading the PLINK2 `.pgen` files in Python.

 ### Usage
 ```